-The bridge was built in this style as the local landowner, Mr Guthrie, whose driveway this crossed, was opposed to the building of the railway through his land.
+The bridge was built in this style as the local landowner, John Guthrie, 17th of Guthrie, whose drive this crossed, was opposed to the building of the railway through his land.

-The bridge was to carry the double track mainline to Aberdeen until closure of the Strathmore route.
+Initially this bridge carried the Arbroath and Forfar Railway.
+It was later to carry the double track mainline to Aberdeen until closure of the Strathmore Main Line in 1967.

 Aberlemno Cross Slab